 For students who study in a country where the native language is not their own, being immersed in an environment where a different language is spoken can be beneficial.
 Complete immersion into another language often proves the fastest way for students to learn.
 Through conversations with native speakers, you will learn how to pick up accents, colloquialisms, and idioms.

 Students with crucial language skills are highly desirable to employers, especially those fluent in two or more languages.
 It also helps you become a more culturally sensitive person.
 Having cultural knowledge of how different countries work, their traditions, and how society runs can be highly esteemed.

 8. Employment Opportunities at Higher Salaries

 According to a study done by the National Association of Colleges and Employers (NACE), about 49 percent of the general population of recent graduates finds a job within 12 months of graduation, compared to 97 percent of study abroad alumni.
 Their salaries are also higher.
 The average starting salary for a 2014 graduate was $45,478, but graduates with international experience were approximately $7,000 per year more.

 With only a small percentage of the entire US student population going abroad to study, studying abroad on your resume will help you gain a significant competitive edge in the fierce job market that awaits after graduation.
 Prospective employers will be impressed with your interest in diversity and international issues.
 Study abroad also demonstrates many other traits that potential employers may find valuable—open-mindedness, initiative and leadership capability, willingness to step outside their comfort zone, maturity, independence, flexibility, curiosity, and self-reliance.

 There are myriad reasons to study abroad, including significant career advantages.
-Read first-hand accounts from students who lived the IFSA experience on Unpacked: Student Stories, and check out our award-nominated Global Wayfinder to search for your best-fit study abroad program.
+Read first-hand accounts from students who lived the IFSA experience on Student Stories.
 Your future self will thank you!